The Singers Tale – Creativity & Ageing – Blues. A scrapbook of Blue Memories. From London to Folkestone with places on the run through life.

 Indigo blue as the afternoon dips through dusk into night.
 Mood Indigo.
 The colour sings Blue.
 Delphinium, Larkspur, Wisteria, Bellflowers and Forget me not.
 Blue Lobelia glowing at dusk.
 Chefchaouen in Morocco.
 A city painted Blue.
-Blue Monet, Blue Van Gogh, painting himself in Blues.
+Blue Monet, Chagall blues.
+Blue Van Gogh, painting himself in Blues.
 Glorious Blues.

 ‘Come on in my Kitchen, its bound to be raining outside.’